 In 2020, we sharpened our "Why?" for L&D. Our vision for Learning and Development is to build an ecosystem where "Every Nakama can share and learn, to progress their personal and professional development".
 The vision was summed up in our hashtags of #semuaguru #semuamurid.
 (Nakama = Tokopedia's employees).

 We also defined what success would look like?.
 We want our Nakama to say: "I can learn anytime, anywhere, about relevant things I need for my personal and professional development, through the best possible learning experience".

-The "Why?" and the "How?" helps a lot creating the "What?" -- various innovations that the team has done in the last one year, especially in the light of COVID-19 crisis where work from home means that bringing in people to get together and learn is simpler.
+The "Why?" and the "How?" help a lot in creating the "What?" -- various innovations that the team has done last year, especially in the light of the COVID-19 crisis where work from home means that bringing in people to get together and learn is simpler.
 Just like podcasts were growing exponentially in recent times, the L&D team also innovates with various offerings; podcast-style.
-For instance, the team created "Leaders Circle" fireside chat platform for Nakama Leaders (Team Managers) that attracted world class speakers such as Jean-Francois Cousins, MCC who is a Chairman of ICF Global Board 2019 who speaks about "Managing Team: Avenger's Style".
+For instance, the team created a "Leaders Circle" fireside chat platform for Nakama Leaders (Team Managers) that attracted world-class speakers such as Jean-Francois Cousins, MCC who is a Chairman of ICF Global Board 2019 who speaks about "Managing Team: Avenger's Style".
 Here is the replay of the session if you are interested:

 Define Metrics for Your L&D Effectiveness.